hs8680301/Delta-Demo/README.md

 # Delta-Demo1
-This is a Demo for git &amp; gitHub class
+This is a Demo for git &amp; gitHub class.